aziele/ICTV-TaxonomyChallenge-Vclust/README.md

 | **Family**    | 2 | 1 |
 | Unclassified    | 12,643 | - |

+The distribution of gANI values for the classified challenge contigs is shown below:

 <img src="./images/histogram_gani.png" alt="Distribution of gani values">
-Figure 1.
-Distribution of Global Average Nucleotide Identity (gANI) values for challenge contigs classified by Vclust.

 ## 3. Reproducing the results